-5.1.3.4.
-Simple security attributes (FDP IFF.1(1)32)

-FDP_IFF.1.1(1) The TSF shall enforce the UNAUTHENTICATED SFP based on at least the following types of subject and information security attributes:

-- a) subject security attributes:
+Chapter 5.
+IT Security Requirements 10/31/2012 5.1.3.4.
+Simple security attributes (FDP_IFF.1(1) 29) FDP_IFF.1.1(1) The TSF shall enforce the UNAUTHENTICATED SFP based on at l following types of subject and information security attributes: least the a) subject security attributes:

-- presumed address;

-- b) information security attributes:

-- presumed address of source subject;

-- presumed address of destination subject;

-- transport layer protocol;

-- TOE interface on which traffic arrives and departs;

-- · service; and

-- date and time of information flow event.

-FDP_IFF.1.2(1) The TSF shall permit an information flow between a controlled subject and another controlled subject via a controlled operation if the following rules hold:

-- a) Subjects on an internal network can cause information to flow through the TOE to another connected network if 33: - all the information security attribute values are unambiguously permitted by the information flow security policy rules, where such rules may be composed from all possible combinations of the values of the information flow security attributes, created by the authorized administrator; - the presumed address of the source subject, in the information, translates to an internal network address; and - the presumed address of the destination subject, in the information, translates to an address on the other connected network. - b) Subjects on the external network can cause information to flow through the TOE to another connected network if: - all the information security attribute values are unambiguously permitted by the information flow security policy rules, where such rules may be composed from all possible combinations of the values
+- presumed address; - b) information security attributes: - presumed address of source subject; - presumed address of destination subject; - transport layer protocol; - TOE interface on which traffic arrives and departs; - service; and - date and time of information flow event. - FDP_IFF.1.2(1) The TSF shall permit an information flow between a controlled subject and another controlled subject via a controlled operation if the following rules hold: - a) Subjects on an internal network can cause information to flow through the TOE to another connected network if30: - all the information security attribute values are unambiguously permitted by the information flow security policy rules, where such rules may be composed from all possible combinations of the values of the information flow security attributes, created by the authorized administrator; - the presumed address of the source subject, in the information, translates to an internal network address; and - the presumed address of the destination subject, in the information, translates to an address on the other connected network. - b) Subjects on the external network can cause information to flow through the TOE to another connected network if: - all the information security attribute values are unambiguously permitted by the information flow security policy rules, where such rules may be composed from all possible combinations of the values